ILDAnaSoft/ZHH/README.md

 (*) autodiscovered from the key4hep-stack.
 Necessary for ParticleNet.
 (**) hardwired for each key4hep stack release at the moment (see `zhh_install.sh`)

-### Comments on the fixed versions
+### Comments on custom repositories

-With the current key4hep stack version, SLDCorrection fails before other processors (e.g. FinalStateRecorder) can complete.
-This is temporarily fixed either by setting `fillRootTree=false` in the steering file or using a fixed version of SLDCorrection, see [here](https://github.com/nVentis/MarlinReco).
-In the latter case, create a `zhh_post_setup` function in `.env.sh` that updates `MARLIN_DLL` to point to your MarlinReco library.
+For LCFIPlus, MarlinReco and MarlinKinfit, custom repositories are used instead of the default ones.
+Their respective Marlin processor paths are replaced in `setup.sh`.

 In the fixed version of LCFIPlus, logging can be changed or completely deactivated more rigorously as before.
-Also, it is (as a temporary solution) possible to point to the ONNX runtime via the ONNXRUNTIMEPATH environment variable.
+Also, it includes the latest version supporting ParT inference, and includes a path to point to the ONNX runtime via the ONNXRUNTIMEPATH environment variable.

+The fixed version of MarlinReco includes multiple bugfixes to SLDCorrection.

+MarlinKinfit has been extended to allow

+PRs are intended to be filed once the analysis has been completed and no more issues are found.

 ### Compiling and installing processors